 Some data transfer may be paused or delayed.

 Some apps may close.

-On Apple Watch Series 3 (GPS + Cellular), Apple Watch Series 4 (GPS + Cellular), or Apple Watch Series 5 (GPS + Cellular) you might not have a cellular connection or you might not be able to make or receive calls.
+On Apple Watch Series 3 (GPS + Cellular), Apple Watch Series 4 (GPS + Cellular), Apple Watch Series 5 (GPS + Cellular), Apple Watch SE (GPS + Cellular), Apple Watch Series 6 (GPS + Cellular), or Apple Watch Series 7 (GPS + Cellular) you might not have a cellular connection or you might not be able to make or receive calls.
 Normal cellular functionality resumes after Apple Watch cools.
 However, you can still make emergency calls.

 Important: You may not be able to use Apple Watch while the temperature warning screen is displayed.
 If Apple Watch can’t regulate its internal temperature, it goes into Power Reserve or a deep sleep mode until it cools.
 Move Apple Watch to a cooler location out of direct sunlight and wait a few minutes before trying to use Apple Watch again.
 For more information, see the Apple Support article Keep Apple Watch within acceptable operating temperatures.

-Magnets Keep key cards and credit cards away from Apple Watch, the bands, the Apple Watch Magnetic Charging Cable, and the Apple Watch Magnetic Charging Dock.
+Magnets Keep key cards and credit cards away from Apple Watch, the bands, the Apple Watch Magnetic Fast Charger to USB-C Cable, the Apple Watch Magnetic Charging Cable, the MagSafe Duo Charger, and the Apple Watch Magnetic Charging Dock.